baloise-incubator/generic-chart/README.md

 This chart is a template for common Kubernetes resource manifests, which should cover most use cases.
 Please read through the list of possible configuration parameters.
 If you miss a specific feature, you can easily add it via a pull request.
 If you don't think you can do that, just create a JIRA issue in the Container Platform Team JIRA project (Key: COP)

+## Examples
+You can find an example setup using the generic-chart in the [examples directory](./examples/).
+The [values-example.yaml](./values-example.yaml) contains some extended configuration examples.

 ## Configuration

 | Parameter | Description | Default |